timoTHE-OS/alx-higher_level_programmingdevv/README.md

-# Holberton School Higher-level Programming Track
+# ALX Higher-level Programming Track

 ## Description
 At Holberton School, we learn by doing.
 We have projects everyday that we have to push on GitHub in order for an automatic review to be done.